 A growing number of people in the Lincoln area and across the country are choosing to replace their existing furnaces with heat pumps.
 Heat pumps have significant benefits, including improved energy efficiency and easy shifting between heating and cooling.
 Therefore, if your heat pump has aged or requires many repairs, you may consider that it is time to replace your existing heat pump in your home with a newer heat pump.

 There are several factors to keep in mind when considering a new heat pump.
-Our experienced technicians at John Henry's Plumbing, Heating, and Air can help you consider your options for finding a new heat pump that is well-suited to your home.
+Our experienced technicians at John Henry's Plumbing, Heating, Air, and Electrical can help you consider your options for finding a new heat pump that is well-suited to your home.

 In general, a one-ton heat pump can manage approximately 400 feet of living area, and you can determine the right size of heat pump based on the size of your home.
 Our technicians will suggest models that will meet your needs to comfortably heat and cool your home.